reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 ## Refs and the DOM {/*refs-and-the-dom*/}

 You can point a ref to any value.
 However, the most common use case for a ref is to access a DOM element.
 For example, this is handy if you want to focus an input programmatically.
 When you pass a ref to a `ref` attribute in JSX, like `<div ref={myRef}>`, React will put the corresponding DOM element into `myRef.current`.
+Once the element is removed from the DOM, React will update `myRef.current` to be `null`.
 You can read more about this in [Manipulating the DOM with Refs.](/learn/manipulating-the-dom-with-refs)

 <Recap>